openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when attempting to start or stop an ability in Wukong mode.
+This error code is returned when starting or stopping an ability in Wukong mode.

 **Possible Causes**

-Starting or stopping abilities is not allowed in Wukong mode.
+Starting or stopping an ability is not allowed in Wukong mode.

-**Solution Steps**
+**Resolution Steps**

 Exit Wukong mode before attempting to start or stop the ability.
 Do not start or stop abilities in Wukong mode.